RightsandWrongsgit/ARMTEC/index.md

 Our [Business Basics](chapters.md#chapter-business-basics) help you understand the drivers of success, the business models with the best profit potential, help with costs, pricing, volume modeling, preparing advertising briefs, and  more.

-Our [Effective Communication](chapters.md#chapter-effective-communication) section covers the value correct positioning, how archetypes can short-cut customer communication alignment, the value of customer relationship management, and how to think about ad wearout.
+Our [Effective Communication](chapters.md#chapter-effective-communication) section covers the value of correct positioning, how archetypes can short-cut customer communication alignment, the value of customer relationship management, and how to think about ad wearout.

 Our [Marketing Research](chapters.md#chapter-market-research) elements offer an extensive array of 'how to' solutions.